Why Are There So Many Sinkholes Lately, And What Causes Them?

 Over the past two decades, stories of sinkholes appearing around the world are reported in the news about every two months or so, with major sinkholes that result in death or heavy loss of improved property making headlines three to four times annually.
 While sinkholes are certainly frightening to think about as it seems like the Earth is literally opening up to swallow everything whole, the phenomena is actually quite common and not all that scary.
-Geologists would even argue that if anything, the appearance of sinkholes is rarely, if ever, reported as they are so common, they are actually an almost daily occurrence when the phenomenon is considered in a global sense.
+Geologists would even argue that if anything, the appearance of sinkholes is rarely, if ever, reported as they are so common, they are actually an almost daily occurrence when the phenomena is considered in a global sense.

 There are three major varieties of sinkholes, as per National Geographic, and while one seems much scarier and more dangerous than the others, each is statistically rather benign.
 They are the solution sinkhole, cover-subsidence sinkhole, and cover-collapse sinkhole.
 Some may be massive, some may be only a foot or two in diameter.
 Each one is the result of a variety of natural, and increasingly, man-made, circumstances.
 The natural factors that can make an area a risk for sinkholes are easy to spot as it involves little more than being able to identify what kind of soil, sediments, and overburden an area contains.